Seven Unhealthy Coping Mechanisms For Stress And Difficult Emotions

 Some people will spend money to cope with stress, calling it “retail therapy” because it makes them feel better.
 However, spending money to cope with social or emotional distress will not fix the problem nor make it go away.
 Yes, shopping for something new may relieve your stress momentarily, but you may feel the psychological and financial consequences after the shopping high has passed.
 Spending can quickly grow out of control and you will soon realize the pain and the trauma are still there, along with the bills.
 Furthermore, you may experience compounding emotions resulting from feelings of loss of control, frustration, and regret.

-3. Alcohol use and other substances
+3. Alcohol consumption and other forms of substance use

 Using alcohol is one of the most common negative coping mechanisms that will keep someone from moving forward, and can cause a person serious problems in the long run, including relationship troubles or health issues.
 You may find that alcohol keeps you from feeling the pain or lightens your stress load, but this effect is not only temporary but incredibly unhealthy.
 Excessive use can damage your health and lead to addiction, overdose, and worsened symptoms of depressive or anxiety disorders.
 Some people may also use other substances, such as illicit drugs, to cope with trauma.
 All of which will not resolve the underlying issues, but can lead to serious mental and physical health problems.